Mankifg/FastMath/README.md

 This program wait for user input and then click on same number

 # Issue/ Suggestion
-If you find any issue or you have suggestions please submite it [Here](https://github.com/Mankifg/FastMath/issues) and click __New Issue__.
+If you find any issue or you have suggestions please submit it [Here](https://github.com/Mankifg/FastMath/issues) and click __New Issue__.

 # Disclaimer